izaakm/fundamentals-hpc/docs/git.md

 1. Go back to original ...
 1. `git pull`

-## You want to create a new repository starting from GitHub
+## You want to create a local copy of a GitHub repository

 1. Go to [github.com][github] and sign in or create an account.
 1. Create a new repository